 Graduate student applications to programs in the College of Biological Science are handled by the Office of the Associate Dean, Research (ADR).
 Before submitting an application, applicants are strongly encouraged to view the "Before you Apply" and "Admission Process" webpages on the ADR Future Student's site.

-Space in this program will be limited and students are advised to apply as early as possible to be accepted for the following Fall.
-Application details are posted on the program web-site.
+Space in this program will be limited and applicants are advised to ensure their applications are complete by the application deadline stated on the program website.
+Application details and the admissions deadline are posted on the program website.

 A total of 4.0 course credits are required to graduate, which must include: